EUDAT-Training/B2SHARE-Training/api/00_Introduction.md

 # Introduction
-The B2HARE HTTP REST API can be used for interacting with B2SHARE via external services or applications, for example for integrating with other web-sites (research community portals) or for uploading or downloading large data sets that are not easily handled via a web browser.
+The B2HARE HTTP REST API can be used for interacting with B2SHARE via external services or applications, for example for integrating with other websites (research community portals) or for uploading or downloading large data sets that are not easily handled via a web browser.
 This API can also be used for metadata harvesting.

 In the following introduction, the concepts of the use of the API is explained with regard to Python.